SBS2: As SBS TWO

+SBS Viceland

 In June 2016, Shane Smith, CEO of US-Canadian media company Vice, announced at the Cannes Lions Festival that the company had reached deals with international broadcasters to launch localised versions of Viceland—a television brand featuring lifestyle-oriented reality and documentary-style programming aimed towards young adults.
 Among the partners announced was SBS.

 On 4 October 2016, SBS and Vice officially announced that SBS 2 would change its name to SBS Viceland on 15 November 2016.
 Michael Slonim, marketing director of Vice Australia, stated that SBS shared Vice's "storytelling sensibilities and curiosity about the world", and felt that the launch would "help catapult Vice further into the consciousness of young Australians".
 Subsequently the channel has remained with SBS, but with some original programmes produced for the American Viceland channel.
-Despite using the Viceland brand name, it has no corporate association with the international affiliates.
+While using the same branding, SBS Viceland had no corporate association with its international affiliates.

 On 17 June 2019, SBS Viceland became an HD only service on Channel 31.
 Channel 32 became SBS World Movies on 1 July 2019, also only in HD.
-An SD version of SBS Viceland (alongside SBS and SBS World Movies) continues to broadcast via Foxtel on the AEST schedule.
+An SD version of SBS 2 (alongside SBS and SBS World Movies) continues to broadcast via Foxtel on the AEST schedule.
+SBS Radio 1, Radio 2, Radio 3 and Arabic and South Asian stations are still airing the SBS VICELAND advertisement with electronic music, which is now rarely heard on SBS Arabic and South Asian.

+Return to SBS2

+On 18 May 2026, it was revealed that SBS Viceland would change its name to SBS2 effective 21 August, reverting the channel back to its previous name after nearly a decade.
+While the American channel (now known as Vice TV) remained on the air at the time of the rebrand, SBS Viceland had outlived all other Vice-branded television outlets around the world.
+The rebrand was officially announced by SBS on 25 June 2026.

 Programming

 General

-SBS Viceland screens mainly light entertainment and documentaries in peak viewing time.
+SBS 2 screens mainly light entertainment and documentaries in peak viewing time.
 Much of its daytime programming is international English-language news programming.
 It previously also aired drama series and international films each night under themed programming blocks.

-In April 2013, the channel's relaunch as SBS 2 included various TV shows for a younger audience, including Bullet in the Face, Don't Tell My Mother, The Tales of Nights, Russell Howard's Good News, South Park, The Midnight Beast, Skins, Him & Her, Threesome, If You Are the One (a Chinese version of the Australian game show Taken Out), Housos, The Office, Parks and Recreation, Adam Ruins Everything and Community.
+The channel's April 2013 relaunch as SBS 2 included various TV shows for a younger audience, including Bullet in the Face, Don't Tell My Mother, The Tales of Nights, Russell Howard's Good News, South Park, The Midnight Beast, Skins, Him & Her, Threesome, If You Are the One (a Chinese version of the Australian game show Taken Out), Housos, The Office, Parks and Recreation, Adam Ruins Everything and Community.

 Its flagship news and current affairs program The Feed aired on weeknights at 7:30pm.
 The Feed later moved to the main SBS channel in 2020.

 Most of the non-English WorldWatch news bulletins had relocated to a new channel called SBS WorldWatch on 23 May 2022, leaving only the English news bulletins from international news channels.